 As yet however, the EU’s offer of a closer partnership does not include any membership pledge.

 Where do you think the future lies for these three countries on the EU’s eastern flank?
 Would a pledge of eventual membership bolster stability in a troubled neighbourhood?
 Does the Union have a moral responsibility to welcome in all European democracies – especially those like Ukraine where citizens have shed blood in support of European ideals?
 Or is another eastward enlargement a step too far for an EU that’s already struggling to function with 28 members?

 The EU’s treaty says that any European state that meets requirements of democracy, human rights, rule of law and fundamental freedoms can apply to join the Union.
 Yet in recent years there’s clearly been a growth in “enlargement fatigue” among voters in the EU’s existing member countries.
 Eurosceptic parties have made gains with warnings that previous enlargements have seen a flight of investment to the east and an influx of immigrants heading west.

-With Turkey, Iceland and five candidates in the western Balkans already lined up as possible members, do you believe the EU already reached the limits of expansion?
+With Turkey, and five candidates in the western Balkans already lined up as possible members, do you believe the EU already reached the limits of expansion?
 Or would bringing in new members to the east inject fresh life into the flagging European project?
 Would membership for Ukraine, Georgia and Moldova strengthen Europe against a “dangerous” new Russian expansionism?
 Or should the EU avoid provoking the bear with its outreach to Moscow’s “near abroad?”
 Share your thoughts and ideas in the comments section below and we’ll take them to policy-makers for their reaction!